 Vegan Cafe | $$ | 📍 Google Maps

-With so many great vegan restaurants, Valladolid is quickly becoming a great destination for plant based eaters.
+With so many great vegan restaurants in Valladolid, the townis quickly becoming a great destination for plant based eaters.
 Even if you’re not an herbivore, however, you should really check out the adorable Elela Organic Vegan Cafe just across the street from the convent.

 I don’t think I’ve ever visited Valladolid without eating at least one meal at Cafeina.
 Together with its sister establishment next door, Mezcaleria Don Trejo, Cafeina is the place to be on a weekend night in Valladolid for locals and tourists alike.